hubmapconsortium/ingest-validation-tools/docs/scatacseq/index.md

 <a name="sequencing_read_format"></a>
 ##### [`sequencing_read_format`](#sequencing_read_format)
-Number of sequencing cycles in Read1, i7 index, i5 index, and Read2.
+Slash-delimited list of the number of sequencing cycles for, for example, Read1, i7 index, i5 index, and Read2.
 Example: `12/34/56`.

 | constraint | value |
 | --- | --- |